notsag-dev/hacking-tools-for-web-developers/README.md

 ===============================================================
 ```

-As you can notice, in this occasion we get what paths were found and what were the HTTP status code received for each one of them.
+As you can notice, on this occasion we get which paths were found and which were the HTTP status code received for each one of them.

 ## wfuzz
 > From Wikipedia: Fuzzing or fuzz testing is an automated software testing technique that involves providing invalid, unexpected, or random data as inputs to a computer program.